Oldranda1414/PPS-23-CGE/docs/process/sprints/3rd_sprint/third_sprint.md

 ## Sprint review

-The team began to develop every item in the backlog, but did not manage to finish any of it.
+The team managed to complete only the frist item from the sprint backlog apart from the documentation.
+The Product Owner has considered redefining the product backlog, in light to the teams slow development but no definitive action has been taken yet.

+The stakeholders are happy with the first working demo of the project and hopefull for future sprint results.

 ## Sprint retrospective

-With a completely configured project, the team achieved to produce a general structure of the project, where the main concepts are expressed, but a working version of the system is not available yet.
+With a completely configured project, the team managed to produce a general structure of the project, although item time estimations seem to still be undershot, even if a speedup in development is foreseen by the team.

 [Back to process index](../../index.md)